Custom AI Development: Cost, ROI, Process (2026 Guide)

 Approach 3: Rag-Based Systems (Enterprise Knowledge + LLM)

 Retrieval-Augmented Generation combines a language model with private knowledge sources.
 Instead of retraining the model, the system retrieves relevant documents at query time.
+This makes data preparation and structuring critical, especially when working with unstructured files.
+For a deeper look at this, see our guide on document parsing for RAG.

 Example: A legal team builds an AI assistant that answers questions using internal contracts and policy documents.